Samfundet/Samfundet4/docs/technical/backend/rolesystem.md

 permission for an object on the Organizational level, they also have it on the Gang and Gang Section levels.
 And if a user has it on the Gang level, they also have it on the Gang Section level.

+## Real-world example

+Before we get into the technical details of the system, it's important to know how the system is used, so here's a real-world example.

+Say we have a "Interviewer" role.
+This role gives permissions to view and manage interviews in a recruitment.
+If the user is given this role on the Organization level, it means they are able to manage absolutely all interviews for gangs and sections which belong to the organization.
+If they are given the role on the Gang level, they are able to manage all interviews for the gang and the gang's sections.
+And finally, if they are given the role on the Gang Section level, they are only able to manage interviews belonging to the gang section.

 ## Organization/Gang/Section resolvers

 For the auth backend to know what organization an object belongs to, models need to implement